microeconomics and macroeconomics

 Microeconomics is the study of the Microelements of the economy.
 These Microelements can be a single individual, a household, or a business firm.
 The way these elements maintain their economy, that is, allocate their scarce resources and their interaction with other elements is studied under Microeconomics.

 Microeconomics generally analyses the market and determines the prices of goods and services.
-It studies how individuals or firms allocate their resources, and how it affects the utilisation and distribution of their resources.
+It studies how individuals or firms allocate their resources, and how it affects the utilization and distribution of their resources.

 Principles of Microeconomics